PBorocz/manage/README.md

 ##### **publish_to_pypi**

-- Method to publish your package to PyPI, eg. `poetry publish`.
+- Method to publish your package to PyPI, e.g. `poetry publish`.
 - This command takes **no** arguments but **will** ask for confirmation unless `--no-confirm` is set on the command-line as it will update the current `poetry.lock` file.

 ``` toml